top of page

 Large listed companies, banks, and some non-EU groups active in Europe are already reporting using European Sustainability Reporting Standards (ESRS).
 In practice, this means that even small and mid-sized enterprises (SMEs) will face detailed ESG questionnaires from customers, lenders, and investors in 2026.

-Why ESG metrics now matter for every SME
+Why ESG Metrics Now Matter for Every SME

-In 2026, ESG is no longer just a branding exercise; it is tied to capital, risk, and market access.European ESG bond and loan volumes passed hundreds of billions of euros by late 2024, showing that capital is actively chasing credible sustainability performance.
+In 2026, ESG is no longer just a branding exercise; it is tied to capital, risk, and market access.
+European ESG bond and loan volumes exceeded hundreds of billions of euros by late 2024, indicating that capital is actively seeking credible sustainability performance.

 For SMEs, strong ESG metrics can: